asveria/asveria/README.md

 <h2 align="center">welcome to my github - about me</h2>

-Hello 👋, I am asveria.
-I'm a man of many trades in the online sphere and I've known my way around the internet from a young age.
+Hey! 👋, I'm asveria.
+I'm a man of many trades in the online sphere and I've known my way around the internet from quite a young age.
 I am a cybersecurity enthusiast well versed in the space of identity protection, personal security, and fraud prevention with more than 4 years of experience.
 The development work I do and take part in involves languages like batch, html, css, etc, I am a windows (batch) and frontend developer that is capible of producing good creations and keeping people protected online.

 ---